qweasd1/Refactor/ideas/main.md

   - you already know how to use the framework but don't know the details.
 You might want to see what does one API exactly do
   - you have some desired functions and you don't if the framework support that.
 You want to find an anwser for it.

+###### efficient way to re-use other's code
+As a community, we are in two roles: write code to facilitate others, consume other's code.
+So this raise 2 questions: how to make our codes easily understood and used by others.
+How to efficiently use other's code. (a solid a ground maybe patterns)
 ### Who am I

 ###Teachers: